-It’s estimated that only 20% of patients with brain injuries can receive the treatment options and rehabilitation required to make a full recovery.
+It’s estimated that only 20 percent of patients with brain injuries can receive the treatment options and rehabilitation required to make a full recovery.
 This is due to the high costs of most brain injury treatment options and the fact that most insurance companies will not cover all costs.

 Our Charleston traumatic brain injury lawyers have the resources and experience to fight for compensation that can pay for:

 - Initial medical treatments

 - Ongoing therapy or rehabilitation

 - Wages lost and career opportunities denied

 - Emotional trauma and loss of standard of living

 You should not expect to be handed a fair settlement amount from the parties liable for your brain injury.
 In most circumstances, people consider themselves lucky if they are offered a settlement amount at all.
 Instead of relying on the generosity of a guilty party, take matters into your own hands and contact our dedicated team.
 With our help, you can begin the pursuit of compensation with confidence that your best interests are being respected and your rights are being upheld.